FAA safety panel certifies Boeing Max software update as investors call for board revamp

-A Federal Aviation Administration review panel on Tuesday certified the safety of Boeing’s new software update for the 737 Max fleet, sending shares of the Chicago-based manufacturer up as it faces new calls to revamp its board of directors.
+A Federal Aviation Administration review panel on Tuesday certified the safety of the training for Boeing’s new software update for the 737 Max fleet, sending shares of the Chicago-based manufacturer up as it faces new calls to revamp its board of directors.

 Continue Reading Below